AsciiSmoke/Empyrean/README.md

 ##### TypeScript
 Used primarily to provide a browser agnostic approach to object oriented JavaScript.

-##### Handlebars Templates
+##### Nunjucks Templates
-Provides easy to read and edit server-rendered page layouts.
+Provides server-rendered and cached page layouts that are easier to read and maintain than React.
 Could be used client-side for controls but React is better at managing DOM controls and updates.

 ##### React
 Reusable, interactive, client-side controls rendered client-side.